-The UV rays not only damage your skin but they also report the moisture from your skin.
+The UV rays not only damage your skin but also report moisture from your skin.
 So, use sunscreen regularly whenever you use a cream with alpha-hydroxy acids formula.

 If you have very dry skin and you feel that any kind of vitamin E cream is irritating your skin then stick to a hyaluronic acid cream.
 This is better tolerated and soothes inflamed skin.

-Hyaluronic acid tends to hydrate the skin by absorbing moisture and water from the deeper layers of the skin and keep the surface of the skin smooth and supple.
+Hyaluronic acid tends to hydrate the skin by absorbing moisture and water from the deeper layers of the skin and keeping the surface of the skin smooth and supple.

 This will smooth out the fine lines and wrinkles on your face and help to minimize the appearance of dark circles.
 So try to look for a component of hyaluronic acid in your creams.

-A creamy formulation of sunscreens is available in the markets which also have moisturizing benefits in it and provide sufficient sun protection.
+A creamy formulation of sunscreens is available in the markets which also has moisturizing benefits in it and provides sufficient sun protection.

 So, look for ingredients such as zinc oxide and titanium dioxide in your moisturizing sunscreen.
 The great option that I recommend is the Neutrogena Hydro Boost Water Gel.

-I would suggest that moisturizer with SPF 30 is good enough especially for the winter season.
+I would suggest that a moisturizer with SPF 30 is good enough, especially for the winter season.
 Just apply it regularly in liberal amounts at least two to three times a day.

 This will help in offering better sun protection rather than going for a higher SPF and just applying it once if you have dry skin.